GorvGoyl/Clone-Wars/README.md

 - Project must have at least minimal functionality, please do not submit any 'UI only' clone.
 - Also, no more Trello, 2048 clones unless your tech-stack is different.

 Add clone to 1st table if you can also provide tutorial link else add it to 2nd table.
+Maintain alphabetical order while adding.

 Edit [readme.md](https://github.com/GorvGoyl/Clone-Wars/blob/main/README.md) (_you may use online md editor like [markdown.site](https://markdown.site/) for better table visualization_) and send me a PR!
 Make sure there are no merge conflicts.